Introduction

 This is a linguistic enrichment pipeline for Historical Dutch as developed for and used in the Nederlab project.
 This workflow, powered by Nextflow, invokes various tools, including Frog and FoLiA-wordtranslate , as well as other tools such as ucto (a tokeniser), folialangid (language identification), tei2folia (conversion from a subset of to FoLiA, which serves as the exchange format for all our tooling, as well as the final corpus format for Nederlab).
 Due to the high complexity in tooling, this workflow and all dependencies are distributed as part of the LaMachine distribution. |

-Functionality: corpus processing, normalization |
+Functionality: corpus processing, normalisation |

 Dutch |

 This tool is designed to search a corpus for all existing variants of (potentially) all words occurring in the corpus.
 This corpus can be one text, or several, in one or more directories, located on one or more machines.
 TICCL creates word frequency lists, listing for each word type how often the word occurs in the corpus.
-These frequencies of the normalized word forms are the sum of the frequencies of the actual word forms found in the corpus.
+These frequencies of the normalised word forms are the sum of the frequencies of the actual word forms found in the corpus.
 TICCL is a system that is intended to detect and correct typographical errors (misprints) and OCR errors (optical character recognition) in texts.
 When books or other texts are scanned from paper by a machine, that then turns these scans, i.e. images, into digital text files, errors occur.
 For instance, the letter combination `in' can be read as `m', and so the word `regeering' is incorrectly

 |

-Functionality: corpus processing, normalization |
+Functionality: corpus processing, normalisation |

 Dutch, English, Finnish, French, German, German (Fraktur), Classical Greek, Modern Greek, Icelandic, Italian, Latin, Polish, Portuguese, Russian, Spanish, Swedish |